SamadritaBhattacharya/webdeff/README.md

 index.html is builing a simple frontend.

-becoming a bit difficult in the begining but with time it will work well.
+becoming a bit difficult and overwhelming in the begining but with time it will work well.